 Clery Act and PA Uniform Crime Reporting

-Drexel University, in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act) publishes an annual report for current and prospective students and employees.
-This report contains important safety information and crime statistics for the previous three years.
-These statistics pertain to reported crimes that have occurred on campus, in certain non-campus buildings or properties that are owned or controlled by Drexel University, and on public property within, or immediately adjacent to and accessible from the campus.
+The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act) requires higher education institutions to publicly report crimes that occur on their campuses.
+In compliance with the Clery Act, Drexel University publishes an annual security report containing important safety information and crime statistics for the previous three years within set geographic boundaries (note that these boundaries may differ from the campus patrol boundaries).
+This data includes crimes that have occurred on campus, in certain non-campus buildings or properties that are owned or controlled by Drexel University, and on public property within or immediately adjacent to and accessible from the campus.

-The College and University Security Act of 1988 governs the responsibility of PA institutions of higher education to report crime statistics and rates and to provide descriptions of security policies and procedures to applicants, matriculated students and employees.
-Colleges and universities are currently required to collect statistics on and report rates of crimes occurring on campus.
-The act requires colleges and universities to keep and maintain a daily log of campus crime activity and make it available for public inspection.
+The Pennsylvania College and University Security Act of 1988 governs the responsibility of Pennsylvania institutions of higher education to report crime statistics and rates and to provide descriptions of security policies and procedures to applicants, matriculated students and employees.
+Each institution is required annually to report crime statistics and rates to the State Police for publication in the Pennsylvania Uniform Crime Report.
+Colleges and universities are required to maintain a daily log of campus crime activity and make it available for public review.